WooCommerce custom taxonomies: The easy way to display extra product data & filters

 Displaying WooCommerce custom taxonomies in the front end

 Now we get to the tricky bit.
 Normally, the only way to display custom taxonomy terms and custom fields is to edit the template files for your and product archive pages.
 This involves a bit of coding knowledge.

 Instead, I will tell you about a plugin to list products in table along with data such as WooCommerce custom fields and taxonomies.
 It’s an ideal way to display products with extra information as everything is presented in a structured tabular format.
 You can add product tables to any WordPress page, to your main WooCommerce shop or product category pages, or even to the single product page.

 This is much easier than modifying your WooCommerce template files, and you get all the other benefits from using product table layouts such as improved conversion rates.

 How to create a product table with WooCommerce custom taxonomies

-It’s easy to set up WooCommerce Product Table to show your products in an interactive table with all the extra data you need:
+It’s easy to set up WooCommerce Product Table with all the extra data.

 - Get WooCommerce Product Table.
 Download the plugin using the link on the order confirmation page and email.